Maximal Regularity for Evolution Equations Governed by Non-Autonomous Forms: Applications

 By Theorem \ref{thm:well-posedness_in_H} there exists a unique $u \in \MR(V,H) = H^1(0,T, H) \cap L^2(0,T, V)$ such that

 Now we consider the mapping

 By the estimate $\eqref{eq:MR_estimate}$ of Theorem~\ref{thm:well-posedness_in_H}, we have

 with a constant $C$ which is independent of $v$.
-In particular, the image of $S$ is bounded in $\MR(V,H)$.
-Since $V = H^1(\Omega)$ is compactly embedded into $H=L^2(\Omega)$ (recall that $\Omega$ is bounded and has Lipschitz boundary), we obtain from the Aubin-Lions lemma that $\MR(V,H)$ is compactly embedded into $L^2(0,T,H)$, see \cite[p.\ 106]{Sho97}.
+Since $V = H^1(\Omega)$ is compactly embedded into $H=L^2(\Omega)$ (recall that $\Omega$ is bounded and has Lipschitz boundary), we obtain from Corollary~\ref{cor:embedding_in_continuous_functions} that $\MR_\fra(H)$ is compactly embedded in $L^2(0,T;V)$.
 As a consequence, it is enough to prove continuity of $S$ and then apply Schauder's fixed point theorem to find $u \in \MR(V,H)$ such that $S u = u$.
 Such $u$ is a solution of $(\NLCP)$.

 Now we prove continuity of $S$.
-For this, we consider a sequence $(v_n)$ which converges to $v$ in $L^2(0,T, H)$ and let $u_n = S(v_n)$.
+For this, we consider a sequence $(v_n)$ which converges to $v$ in $L^2(0,T, V)$ and let $u_n = S(v_n)$.
 It is enough to prove that $(u_n)$ has a subsequence which converges to $S v$.
 For each $n \in \N$, $u_n$ is the solution of